ietf-wg-acme/acme/draft-ietf-acme-acme.md

 identifier in question.

-Validation responses need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of his choosing, e.g.:
+Validation responses need to be bound to an account key pair in order to avoid situations where a MitM on ACME HTTPS requests can switch out a legitimate domain holder's account key for one of his choosing, e.g.:

 * Legitimate domain holder registers account key pair A